Items filtered by date: June 2023

 The bones in the toe are small and fragile and may easily break when stubbed against a piece of furniture.
 Each toe has two or three bones and may fracture if a heavy object drops on one or more toes.
 Immediate symptoms of a broken toe can consist of swelling and bruising, and it is often difficult to move.
 An X-ray can be performed to determine the fracture's severity.
 The buddy taping method can provide adequate healing if the toe is mildly broken.
 This is done by taping the broken toe to the toe next to it, which can provide the necessary stability as the healing process occurs.
 Many people will purchase larger shoes that can accommodate their broken toe.
 If the injury causes a bone to protrude from the toe, different treatment methods may be required for proper healing.
 If you have broken your toe, it is suggested that you visit a podiatrist who can offer the treatment technique that is right for you.

 A broken toe can be very painful and lead to complications if not properly fixed.
-If you have any concerns about your feet, contact one of our doctors from Andrea Hyperbaric Wound Care & Podiatry Center.
+If you have any concerns about your feet, contact one of our doctors from Andrea Hyperbaric Wound Care & Health Center.
 Our doctors will treat your foot and ankle needs.

 What to Know About a Broken Toe